KollihTheGuruh/binary_trees/README.md

 If the node to be deleted has two children, it must be replaced with its first in-order successor (not predecessor) Your function must return a pointer to the new root node of the tree after removing the desired value

+29. Big O #BST
+#advanced
+What are the average time complexities of those operations on a Binary Search Tree (one answer per line):

+Inserting the value n
+Removing the node with the value n
+Searching for a node in a BST of size n

+30. Is AVL
+#advanced
+Write a function that checks if a binary tree is a valid AVL Tree

+Prototype: int binary_tree_is_avl(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check Your function must return 1 if tree is a valid AVL Tree, and 0 otherwise If tree is NULL, return 0
+Properties of an AVL Tree:

+An AVL Tree is a BST
+The difference between heights of left and right subtrees cannot be more than one The left and right subtrees must also be AVL trees

+31. AVL - Insert
+#advanced
+Write a function that inserts a value in an AVL Tree

+Prototype: avl_t *avl_insert(avl_t **tree, int value);
+Where tree is a double pointer to the root node of the AVL tree for inserting the value And value is the value to store in the node to be inserted Your function must return a pointer to the created node, or NULL on failure If the address stored in tree is NULL, the created node must become the root node.
+The resulting tree after insertion, must be a balanced AVL Tree Your files 14-binary_tree_balance.c, 103-binary_tree_rotate_left.c, 104-binary_tree_rotate_right.c and 0-binary_tree_node.c will be compiled during the correction

+32. AVL - Array to AVL
+#advanced
+Write a function that builds an AVL tree from an array

+Prototype: avl_t *array_to_avl(int *array, size_t size);
+Where array is a pointer to the first element of the array to be converted And size is the number of element in the array
+Your function must return a pointer to the root node of the created AVL tree, or NULL on failure If a value of the array is already present in the tree, this value must be ignored Your files 121-avl_insert.c, 0-binary_tree_node.c, 14-binary_tree_balance.c, 103-binary_tree_rotate_left.c and 104-binary_tree_rotate_right.c will be compiled during the correction

+33. AVL - Remove
+#advanced
+Write a function that removes a node from an AVL tree

+Prototype: avl_t *avl_remove(avl_t *root, int value);
+Where root is a pointer to the root node of the tree for removing a node And value is the value to remove in the tree
+Once located, the node containing a value equals to value must be removed and freed If the node to be deleted has two children, it must be replaced with its first in-order successor (not predecessor) After deletion of the desired node, the tree must be rebalanced if necessary Your function must return a pointer to the new root node of the tree after removing the desired value, and after rebalancing Your files 14-binary_tree_balance.c, 103-binary_tree_rotate_left.c and 104-binary_tree_rotate_right.c will be compiled during the correction

+34. AVL - From sorted array
+#advanced
+Write a function that builds an AVL tree from an array

+Prototype: avl_t *sorted_array_to_avl(int *array, size_t size);
+Where array is a pointer to the first element of the array to be converted And size is the number of element in the array
+Your function must return a pointer to the root node of the created AVL tree, or NULL on failure You can assume there will be no duplicate value in the array You are not allowed to rotate
+You can only have 2 functions in your file
+Your file 0-binary_tree_node.c will be compiled during the correction

+35. Big O #AVL Tree
+#advanced
+What are the average time complexities of those operations on an AVL Tree (one answer per line):

+Inserting the value n
+Removing the node with the value n
+Searching for a node in an AVL tree of size n

+36. Is Binary heap
+#advanced
+Write a function that checks if a binary tree is a valid Max Binary Heap

+Prototype: int binary_tree_is_heap(const binary_tree_t *tree);
+Where tree is a pointer to the root node of the tree to check Your function must return 1 if tree is a valid Max Binary Heap, and 0 otherwise If tree is NULL, return 0
+Properties of a Max Binary Heap:

+It’s a complete tree
+In a Max Binary Heap, the value at root must be maximum among all values present in Binary Heap The last property must be recursively true for all nodes in Binary Tree

+37. Heap - Insert
+#advanced
+Write a function that inserts a value in Max Binary Heap

+Prototype: heap_t *heap_insert(heap_t **root, int value)
+Where root is a double pointer to the root node of the Heap to insert the value And value is the value to store in the node to be inserted Your function must return a pointer to the created node, or NULL on failure If the address stored in root is NULL, the created node must become the root node.
+You have to respect a Max Heap ordering
+You are allowed to have up to 6 functions in your file Your file 0-binary_tree_node.c will be compiled during the correction

+38. Heap - Array to Binary Heap
+#advanced
+Write a function that builds a Max Binary Heap tree from an array

+Prototype: heap_t *array_to_heap(int *array, size_t size);
+Where array is a pointer to the first element of the array to be converted And size is the number of element in the array
+Your function must return a pointer to the root node of the created Binary Heap, or NULL on failure Your files 131-heap_insert.c and 0-binary_tree_node.c will be compiled during the correction

+39. Heap - Extract
+#advanced
+Write a function that extracts the root node of a Max Binary Heap

+Prototype: int heap_extract(heap_t **root);
+Where root is a double pointer to the root node of heap Your function must return the value stored in the root node The root node must be freed and replace with the last level-order node of the heap Once replaced, the heap must be rebuilt if necessary If your function fails, return 0

+40. Heap - Sort
+#advanced
+Write a function that converts a Binary Max Heap to a sorted array of integers

+Prototype: int *heap_to_sorted_array(heap_t *heap, size_t *size);
+Where heap is a pointer to the root node of the heap to convert And size is an address to store the size of the array You can assume size is a valid address
+Since we are using Max Heap, the returned array must be sorted in descending order Your file 133-heap_extract.c will be compile during the correction